nushell/nushell.github.io/commands/docs/keybindings.md

 ## Notes
 You must use one of the following subcommands.
 Using this command as-is will only produce this help message.

+For more information on input and keybindings, read the [Reedline chapter of the Nushell book](https://www.nushell.sh/book/line_editor.html).

 ## Subcommands:

 | name                                                           | type    | usage                                                          |